bensteinberg/a-novel-factory/README.md

-Clone this repo, [install Poetry](https://python-poetry.org/docs/#installation), optionally [install Pandoc](https://pandoc.org/installing.html) and `pdflatex` (see instructions for your OS at the pandoc installation page), then run
+Clone this repo, [install Poetry](https://python-poetry.org/docs/#installation), optionally [install Pandoc](https://pandoc.org/installing.html) and `pdflatex` (see instructions for your OS at the Pandoc installation page), then run

 ```